kvalle/schmansible/bloggpost/choosing-a-framework.md

 Note that even with the masterless push model, you might vant to keep a dedicated server to provide a stable environment for initiating the provisioning of your production servers.

-> TODO: Skrive noe om hvordan de ulike rammeverkene støtter push.
+> TODO: Skrive noe om hvordan de ulike rammeverkene støtter masterless push.

 ## How is the DSL?